Summary

 }

-After saving the configuration and restarting Claude Desktop, you will see the MCP tools icon in the chat interface.
-Claude now has access to your weather and database tools.
-Try asking: “What is the weather in Tokyo?” or “Show me all products in the database.”
-Claude will discover the appropriate tools, call them, and present the results in natural language.
+After saving the configuration and restarting Claude Desktop, the MCP tools icon appears in the chat interface.
+Claude then has access to the weather and database tools.
+The user may ask, for example, “What is the weather in Tokyo?” or “Show me all products in the database.”
+Claude will discover the appropriate tools, invoke them and present the results in natural language.

 Step 4: Connect to Claude Code

-For Claude Code, add your MCP servers to the project-level settings file at .claude/settings.json:
+For Claude Code, MCP servers are added to the project-level settings file at .claude/settings.json.

 {